XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Methodology

-This ensures each maskee tile receives masking energy from its most perceptually dominant masker, while weaker maskers have negligible impact \citep{gelfand2017hearing}.
+This ensures that each maskee tile receives masking energy from its most perceptually dominant masker, while weaker maskers have negligible impact \citep{gelfand2017hearing}.

 \header{Per-Tile-Weighted $\ell_2$ Loss Computation} Psychoacoustic masking effectively applies only when the masker's masking energy surpasses the tile's energy.
-We therefore apply the masking threshold on watermarked mel-spectrogram at \(20\log_{10}\mathcal{S}_W(m,t)\), filtering the masked tiles set as:
+We therefore apply the masking threshold on watermarked mel-spectrogram at \(20\log_{10}\mathcal{S}_W(m,t)\), filtering the set of masked tiles as:

-To encourage the model to embed the watermark in those maskee regions, we design per-tile penalty terms which weight the $\ell_2$ difference \citep{chen2023wavmark} between the watermarked and original audio in Mel-spectrogram space:
+To encourage the model to embed the watermark in those maskee regions, we design per-tile penalty terms which weight the $\ell_2$ difference \citep{chen2023wavmark} between the watermarked and original audio in mel-spectrogram space:

 where $10^{E^*_{\text{mask}}(m,t)/20}$ is the masking energy, and the weighting term $\lambda(m,t)$ is larger for tiles in the masking region $\mathcal{M}_{\text{maskee}}$, effectively allowing more watermark signal to be embedded in those locations.
 For non-masked tiles, $\lambda(m,t)=1$ enforces standard $\ell_2$ loss.